guanquann/tp/docs/DeveloperGuide.md

    1. Test case: `deleteorder x o/1` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-### Adding a contact as favourite
+### Adding contact(s) as favourite

-1. Adding a contact as favourite
+1. Adding contact(s) as favourite

     1. Prerequisites: List all contacts using the `list` command.
 Three contacts in the list.

     1. Test case: `addfav i/ 1,3`<br>
        Expected: First and third contact are added as favourites.
 Details of the affected contacts are shown in the status message.
 Timestamp in the status bar is updated.

+    1. Test case: `addfav i/ 1`<br>
+       Expected: First contact is added as favourite.
+Details of the affected contact is shown in the status message.
+A warning regarding contacts that were already in favourites is also shown in the status message.
+Timestamp in the status bar is updated.

     1. Test case: `addfav i/ 0`<br>
         Expected: No contact is added as favourites.
 Error details shown in the status message.
 Status bar remains the same.

     1. Other incorrect addfav commands to try: `addfav`, `addfav i/ x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

-### Removing a contact from favourites
+### Removing contact(s) from favourites

-1. Removing a contact from favourites
+1. Removing contact(s) from favourites

     1. Prerequisites: List all contacts using the `list` command.
 Three contacts in the list of which the first and third contacts are marked as favourite.
 You may use `addfav` to add these contacts as favourites.

     1. Test case: `removefav i/ 1,3`<br>
        Expected: First and third contact are removed from favourites.
 Details of the affected contacts are shown in the status message.
+Timestamp in the status bar is updated.

+    1. Test case: `removefav i/ 1`<br>
+       Expected: First contact is removed from favourites.
+Details of the affected contact is shown in the status message.
+A warning regarding contacts that were not previously in favourites is also shown in the status message.
 Timestamp in the status bar is updated.

     1. Test case: `removefav i/ 0`<br>
         Expected: No contact is removed to favourites.
 Error details shown in the status message.
 Status bar remains the same.

     1. Other incorrect removefav commands to try: `removefav`, `removefav i/ x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.